Genomics in the U.S. in a nutshell

 How genomic data flows into the system

 Genomic data flow starts with the farmer deciding to genotype their animals.
 By examining the figure above, it is clear that CDCB approved Genomic Nominators role is key to this system.
-A genomic nominator collects the pedigree information (animal, sire and dam ids, date of birth, etc…) and determines the correct CDCB fee, following the CDCB fee schedule.
+A genomic nominator collects the pedigree information (animal, sire and dam ids, date of birth, etc…) and provides the information so CDCB can determine the correct fee following the CDCB fee schedule.
 This process is called Nomination.
-Among the duties of the nominator, there’s also the (direct or indirect) collection of biological samples and it’s forwarding to a CDCB certified Genotyping laboratory.
+Among the duties of the nominator, there’s also the (direct or indirect) collection of biological samples and their transfer to a CDCB certified Genotyping laboratory.
 CDCB receives nomination data from nominators and raw genomic data from genotyping laboratories.
-Once the data is processed, quality reports are shared to both parties.
-CDCB monthly reports on the quality of the data received from each genomic nominator and genotyping laboratory, in order to ensure the highest standards possible of the data stored in the CDCB collaborators’ database.
+Once the data is processed, quality reports are shared with both parties.
+CDCB reports monthly reports on the quality of the data received from each genomic nominator and genotyping laboratory, in order to ensure the highest standards possible of the data stored in the CDCB collaborators’ database.
 Correct and validated data are then included in the genomic evaluations, following the rules of publication (see below) and the genetic evaluations release schedule.

 - pedigree of the animal: important not only for the evaluation itself but also for genomic checking (parent-progeny control).
 There is a constant exchange of pedigrees between CDCB and national and international breed associations to ensure the databases are up to date and in synch.

 - association between the genotype sample ID and the animal ID.

 - fee code.
 Depending on the contribution of the herd to the system, each animal is assigned a fee for the service provided.
 Details are provided in the CDCB fee schedule.

 - type of service required.
 Most genotypes are received to for full evaluation service, some for parentage checking only.